Hoblovski/rt64/README.md

 # TODO
 Should we strip dynamic allocation?
+Should we follow the approach in phidias and strip all dynamic shit?

+For smp why 0x7000 and 0x8000?

 # Thoughts
 The good old 'same code runs in user / kernel' idea?